flix/book/src/effects-and-handlers.md

 >> Illegal spawn effect: 'Ask'.

->> A spawn expression must be pure or have a foundational effect.
+>> A spawn expression must be pure or have a primitive effect.

 7 |         spawn do Ask.ask() @ rc
                   ^^^^^^^^^^^^